 2.1.1 Scope

-This section covers ExCBs that maintain national accreditation found to be acceptable by the original IECEx Assessment Team, and by way of ExMC voting on the initial assessment report, the ExMC.
+This section covers ExCBs that maintain national accreditation found to be acceptable by the original IECEx Assessment Team, and by way of ExMC voting on the initial assessment report.

 Acceptable National Accreditation according to this Clause means accreditation to ISO/IEC 17065 or ISO/IEC 17024 for Ex Product Certification or Ex Personnel Competence Certification by an accreditation body that is a member of the International Accreditation Forum (IAF).
 No limitations to Ex types of protection can apply.

-The procedures detailed below are general and ALL ExCBs are reminded of their obligations to notify the IECEx Secretariat of any changes within their organization that may impact on their ability to deliver IECEx Certification Services in accordance with IECEx Rules and Operational Documents and in the spirit of a timely and professional service delivery.
+The procedures detailed below are general and ALL ExCBs are reminded of their obligations to notify the IECEx Secretariat of any changes within their organization that may affect their ability to deliver IECEx Certification Services in accordance with IECEx Rules and Operational Documents and in the spirit of a timely and professional service delivery.

 2.1.2 Procedures

-Each year, prior to the anniversary date of acceptance into the IECEx Scheme, ExCBs shall submit to the ExMC Secretary a report containing the following information:
+Each year, prior to the anniversary date of acceptance into the IECEx Scheme, ExCBs shall submit to the IECEx Secretariat a report containing the following information:

 Any changes in the organization